SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 If there was one thing Lenin and Woodrow Wilson could agree on, it was that the secret and unprincipled international politics of the past had led the world into anarchy.
-Wilson\'s fourteen points of January 1918 were hailed as the
+In January of 1918, as U-boat attacks were more effectively countered and the tide seemed to be turning toward an allied victory, Wilson unveiled his fourteen points of January 1918, were hailed as the

 ## Furthermore, no states could achieve widespread liberty?